fluofoxxo/outrun/README.md

 ### Summary

-Outrun is a custom server for Sonic Runners, reverse engineered from the [Sonic Runners Revival](https://sonic.runner.es/) project.
+Outrun is a custom server for Sonic Runners, reverse engineered from the [Sonic Runners Revival](https://sonic.runner.es/) (Now uses Outrun) project.

 ### Goals